freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 14th-gen NUC
 ~~~~~~~~~~~~
 We have tested and can recommend the `ASUS NUC14RVH <https://www.asus.com/us/displays-desktops/nucs/nuc-mini-pcs/asus-nuc-14-pro/>`__.
-It provides two M.2 SSD storage options: a 22x80 port for an NVMe drive, and a
-22x42 port for another NVMe drive.
-It also has a 2.5 inch drive bay for a SATA hard
+It provides both 22x80 and 22x42 M.2 ports for NVMe SSD storage, as well as a 2.5 inch drive bay for a SATA hard
 drive or SSD (if using this slot, we recommend choosing an SSD).

 The NUC14's AX211 wireless hardware is not removable.
 Before installation of the